Updated July 1, 2020.

-From our first COVID-19 test swab on March 7 in Seattle to today, we have tested thousands of patients for COVID-19 across eight states.
+From our first COVID-19 test swab on March 7 in Seattle to today, we have tested thousands of patients for COVID-19 across all eleven states where One Medical has offices.
 We’ve worked hard to bring more testing options and availability to anyone who needs it, including erecting outdoor test sites in all of our markets across the country, and conducting blood draws for antibody testing at most offices.
 Here’s the latest information on where we’re testing, when it’s most appropriate, and how you can get care.

 Where is One Medical testing patients for COVID-19?

 We want to do everything we can to help people through this difficult time, so we’re offering 30-day trial memberships to anyone with COVID-19 concerns — including front-line responders and essential workers.
-Simply use code GETCARE30 to sign up on OneMedical.com, and we will set you up with free access to our virtual care services, including COVID-19 screenings and access to testing.
+Simply use code GETCARE30 to sign up on OneMedical.com, and we will set you up with free access to our virtual care services, including access to book COVID-19 testing.

 How much does testing cost?